Donde esta? Esta los Estados Unidos.

 - Rosetta Stone

-- The Learnables (We tried this one and really did not like it, but lots of people do.)
+- The Learnables (We tried this one and didn’t like it, but lots of people do.)

 - Power Glide